wingding12/Market-Anomaly-Detector/README.md

 **Watch for regime changes.** The model was trained on historical data.
 Novel market structures (cryptocurrency integration, central bank balance sheet expansion) may create patterns outside the training distribution.

+### Interpreting Strategy Backtests

+When evaluating strategy performance:

+- **Sharpe Ratio > 0.5** is generally considered acceptable; above 1.0 is strong
+- **Max Drawdown** matters more for capital preservation mandates—compare against your loss tolerance
+- **Win Rate** alone is misleading; a 40% win rate with 2:1 profit factor is excellent
+- **Calmar Ratio** shows how efficiently you recover from losses—higher is better

+Remember that backtests are optimistic.
+Real-world implementation faces:

+- Execution slippage during volatile periods
+- Bid-ask spreads that increase during stress
+- Funding costs for leveraged positions
+- Tax implications of frequent rebalancing

+The strategies page uses weekly rebalancing and 10bps transaction costs as defaults.
+Adjust these parameters to match your actual trading environment.

 ---

 ## Data Sources